TZacksEG/3commas-Smart-Trades-helpers/README.md

 therefore, these Scripts were created
 ******************
 # How it works?
-I have designed these scripts to risk a certain amount per trade depend on the Trading capital and also adjust the position value depend on your stoploss works for spot and futures **ONLY USDT Market**  ( LONG and SHORT ) also has multi Tps or Risk-Reward Ratio and Breakeven when first Tp is Reached to secure your Profit .
+I have designed these scripts to risk a certain amount per trade depend on the Trading capital and also adjust the position value depend on your stoploss and contolled via Telegram ( open or CLOSE Trades )

+works for spot and futures **ONLY USDT Market**  ( LONG and SHORT ) also has multi Tps or Risk-Reward Ratio and Breakeven when first Tp is Reached to secure your Profit .

 # Explanation